 So, if you know your site blog till be running in 3 years, you’re giving yourself a realistic time frame to succeed.
 Life is difficult enough as it is without putting unnecessary pressure on yourself.

-NOTE- Untick everything else except Domain privacy as that protects spammers from getting your contact information.
+NOTE- Untick everything else except Domain privacy, Code Guard Basic and Sitelock Essential Security as they protect spammers from getting your contact information, back up your site so you don’t lose everything and protect you from malware.
 I think it is worth the money.

 Finally, fill in your payment information and you are ready to move on to the next stage.